-Note: Fitting cycles to the rack will alter nose weight.
+Note: Fitting cycles to the rack will alter the nose weight.
 Take particular care if you do not always carry your cycles, to rebalance the caravan before each journey.

 Note: The height of the towball on the towing vehicle, when laden, is also critical.
+To comply with UNECE regulation R55 the towing vehicle tow ball should be between 350mm and 420mm from the ground.